lnoor/sphinx-jsonschema/docs/schemakeywords.rst

 $$target
 --------

-After some experimentation I concluded that I needed to extend JSON Schema with a single key.
+After some experimentation I concluded that I needed to extend JSON Schema.
 Most of the time sphinx-jsonschema just does the 'sensible' thing.

 The ``$ref`` key in JSON Schema posed a problem.